-Quickstart: Self-service password reset
+Quickstart: Configure Azure Active Directory self-service password reset

 - A working Azure AD tenant with at least a trial license enabled.

 - An account with Global Administrator privileges.

 - A non-administrator test user with a password you know, such as testuser.

 - If you need to create a user, see Quickstart: Add new users to Azure Active Directory.

 - A pilot group to test with that the non-administrator test user is a member of, such as SSPR-Test-Group.

 - If you need to create a group, see how to Create a group and add members in Azure Active Directory.